Quantum-assisted Monte Carlo algorithms for fermions

-We take the UCCSD trial state with an error of $2.096~\mathrm{mE_h}$ (milli hartree) and the J-KSzGHF trial state with an error of $6.084~\mathrm{mE_h}$ in VMC and $2.068~\mathrm{mE_h}$ in fnGFMC.
+We take the UCCSD trial state with an error of $2.096~\mathrm{mE_h}$ (milli hartree) and the J-KSzGHF trial state with an error of $6.084~\mathrm{mE_h}$ in VMC and $2.068~\mathrm{mE_h}$ in fn-GFMC.

-We illustrate the numerical result of the classical and quantum-assisted fnGFMC with an increasing $\beta$ in Fig.~\ref{fig:GFMC}.
-A similar result of cAFMC can be found in Appendix~\ref{app:afmc:simulation}.
+We illustrate the numerical result of the classical and quantum-assisted fn-GFMC with an increasing $\beta$ in Fig.~\ref{fig:GFMC}.
+A similar result of ph-AFMC can be found in Appendix~\ref{app:afmc:simulation}.
 We can find that the energy obtained by the classical algorithm has a larger bias and variance than those obtained by quantum-assisted algorithms, even though J-KSzGHF and UCCSD trial states (respectively used in classical and quantum-assisted algorithms) have approximately the same errors in energy.
 Particularly as $N,\beta\rightarrow\infty$, as shown by the dashed (orange) and dash-dotted (green) curves, the QAEE algorithm leads to an energy closer to the exact ground-state energy than the CQA algorithm.